Moving to Arkansas

 Cost of Living

-The average household income in this state is $35,295, which is lower than most other states.
-Balancing this out, however, is a cost of living in Arkansas that is 9 percent lower than the US average.
+The average household income in this state is $41,264 (according to the 2014 American Community Survey estimates provided by the US Census Bureau), which is lower than most other states.
+Balancing this out, however, is a cost of living in Arkansas that is more than 10% percent lower than the US average according to the Council for Community and Economic Research.
 Some cities, such as Pine Bluff, even boast living expenses that are as much as 25 percent lower than the rest of the country.
 The low cost of living in Arkansas is primarily due to its abundance of agricultural products.
 Cotton, wood, rice and soybeans are all cultivated in the state’s rich alluvial soil, while cattle and poultry farming form a significant part of its income.
 Moreover, these products are processed in the immediate vicinity as they’re produced, so consumers in Arkansas avoid having to pay additional costs for transportation and import taxes.